-- Leather hide, at least 14 by 7 inches (enough to generously wrap the entire piece of wood).
+- Leather hide, at least 14 by 7 inches (enough to generously wrap the entire piece of wood)

-- A handful of pushpins
+- A handful of pushpins or nails

-- Sandpaper, scissors, a hammer, and an awl (such as the General Tool 818 Scratch Awl; $4.34 from Amazon)
+- An awl; such as the General Tool 818 Scratch Awl; $4.33 from Amazon

-Step 5: Push the leather against itself until it makes a loop.
-Secure the loop in place with a pushpin, and then continue making loops and pinning then down, adjusting each to your liking, until you've reached an inch from the end.
 Consider customizing your knife rack to your own set of knives and kitchen tools: I created one large loop to hold my kitchen scissors, and smaller, tighter loops for my knives.